BCH-RC/DiVenn/README.md

 #### Show pathway detail
 You can show all gene-associated pathways by click this button and get the pathway informative table (See Figure 5.1).

-All headline is sortable, the table is also searchable using key words of interest.
+All headlines are sortable, the table is also searchable using key words of interest.
 If users need to sort gene list based on the pathway name, they can click on the headline of pathway column.
 If users need to multiple select genes from the same pathway after sorting the genes based on the same pathway, they can click the first checkbox and press shift keyboard to click the last checkbox, and redraw the selected genes to different shapes by clicking the “Redraw” button at the end of the table, or subset the genes into another new graph by click the “Only Redraw Selected” checkbox and “Redraw” button.